 A presentation of different solutions to hillside erosion and approaches to landscaping these areas, with a focus on plants that sustain wildlife.

-A How-to guide for avoiding garden problems in the future by planning in advance.
-Suggestions on making wise choices for your landscape design.
+A how-to guide for avoiding garden problems in the future by planning in advance.
+Suggestions have been included to assist you in making wise choices for your landscape design.

 Lovely and colorful blooms bring poetic imagery of frilly dresses and cotillions

 General facts about the beautiful hummingbird, its habits and preferences, with a focus on the species and native flora that attract them in Southern California.

 Fall and Spring and bring the Santa Ana winds which begin as a welcomed warm caress and build in intensity to destructive gales.
 Haiku verse describes that progression in few words